Synthesis Essay & AP Lang: Examples, How to Write & Tips

 What to Include:

-• Thesis Statement: Your essay’s main argument or central idea.
-The thesis of an argumentative synthesis essay should take a clear position.
+Thesis Statement: State the main argument or central idea.
+In an argumentative synthesis essay, the thesis should take a clear position.

 2. Body Paragraphs: Synthesizing the Sources